Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Conclusion

 \section{Conclusion}

-We propose perfectly distributed power allocation for D2D link underlaying LTE.
-One of the major purpose of D2D communication underlaying LTE is to relieve the dense burden of eNB.
-Thus, it is important that the D2D nodes are operated in distributed way.
-According to our study, this is the first method that a D2D transmitter can decide the transmit power without any helps of either eNB or other nodes to meet the global optimum.
-With the deep learning module, each D2D node can memorize the transmit power according to locations for global optimum.
-Also, it maintains the performance with previous works.
-As shown in Fig.\ref{fig:3process} and \ref{fig:7process}, furthermore, the results of the proposed method show that D2D underlaying LTE is appropriate to cover the edge users.
-Poor performance for edge users is one of the major concerns to cellular networks.
-Multi-hop communication using D2D link is a main candidate to solve the cell edge user problems.
-Finally, the method which we proposed can be used generally.
-There are two features which can be adopted for not only wireless communication, but also other optimization problems.
-First feature is that it supports to solve general minimizing(or maximizing) problems while keeping constraints using deep learning.
-Deep learning is a best tool to solve optimize problems, and we show that it can be operated to optimize a problem while keeping several constraints.
-Another feature is the distributed architecture.
-We solve the distributed power allocation problem for D2D links with this distributed learning architecture.
-It can be applied to develop a centralized system into a distributed system.
+We propose a distributed power allocation scheme for D2D links underlaying a cellular system.
+We describe the models that the D2D devices work autonomously.
+Then, the sum of the results of decisions at each device can achieve near-optimal spectral efficiency of the related result.
+It can be expressed that the D2D devices memorize the appropriate transmit power with location information to meet the near-optimal result.
+The proposed method also has another technical point that can be generalized.
+There are two features that can be adopted for not only wireless communication but also other optimization problems.
+The first feature is that it supports to solve general maximizing problems while maintaining specific constraints using deep learning.
+We show that it can be operated to optimize a problem while maintaining several constraints.
+Another feature is the distributed deep learning architecture.
+We solve the distributed power allocation problem for D2D links using this architecture, which can be applied to develop a centralized system into a distributed system.
+In the future, we will improve the proposed scheme for more complex system, which is difficult to cope with conventional schemes.